RosettaDrone/rosettadrone/README.md

 9. Support for joystick is added and tested with QGroundcontrol, using the now built in simulator.

+10. By taping on the drone icon 5 times, you enable test mode and can open the software with no drone connected.
+For GUI work.

 # Building from source